aiven/aiven-docs/docs/products/cassandra/howto/disable-cross-cluster-replication.md

 ## Disable CCR in the console

-In the console, use either of the two following methods to disable CCR on your service(s): split the services or delete one of them.
+In the console, use either of the two following methods to disable CCR on your service: split the services or delete one of them.

 ### Split the services

 1. Log in to [Aiven Console](https://console.aiven.io/).
-2. From the **Services** page, select the service for which you'd like to disable CCR.
+1. From the **Services** page, select the service for which you'd like to disable CCR.
-3. In the **Overview** page of the service, navigate to **Cross Cluster Replication** and select **Split cluster**.
+1. In the **Overview** page of the service, navigate to **Cross Cluster Replication** and select **Split cluster**.
-4. In the **Warning** popup, get familiar with the consequences of splitting the cluster, make sure you understand the impact, and select **Split cluster**.
+1. In the **Warning** popup, get familiar with the consequences of splitting the cluster, make sure you understand the impact, and select **Split cluster**.